Getting Started

 -

-Start DSAIL with Docker:
+Start the platform with Docker:

-- Initiate the DSAIL stack by executing:
+- Initiate the platform stack by executing:

 docker compose up -d

-- Initiate the DSAIL stack by executing:
+- Initiate the platform stack by executing:

 -